 Just because the car that hit you wasn’t traveling very fast doesn’t mean the pain you’re feeling is “all in your head.”
-Many people in Tampa dismiss injuries from low-impact collisions because they feel silly complaining about something that happened in such a minor accident, but this is a mistake.
+Many people in Florida dismiss injuries from low-impact collisions because they feel silly complaining about something that happened in such a minor accident, but this is a mistake.
 Why?
 Because automobiles are big, heavy objects (generally between 2,000 and 3,000 pounds), so even if someone hits you going just 10mph, that causes an impact force between 3.7 and 5.6 tons!
+Learn the ways that a low-impact car crash can cause back pain.

 There have been a number of documented tests done showing that these low-impact collisions can harm the muscles, tendons, and ligaments in your back.
 These are considered “soft tissues” and don’t require a stronger impact for damage to be done.